Autoencoding Conditional Neural Processes for Representation Learning: Introduction

-From a purely representation-learning perspective, one can relate the question above with that of learning a discrete latent `code', as first established in \citep[VQ-VAE]{10.5555/3295222.3295378}, and subsequently popularised by approaches like DALL-E~\citep{pmlr-v139-ramesh21a}.
-Compared to the VQ-VAE approach, here the discrete `code' directly corresponds to a sparse set of image pixels that faithfully captures its contents, as measured by its ability to impute the remaining pixels, with the benefit that the arrangement of pixels and its values are \emph{interpretable by construction} --- it has 1-1 correspondence with the data.
+From a purely representation-learning perspective, one can relate the question above with that of learning (a) a discrete feature selector as in Concrete Autoencoder \citep[CAE]{conc-autoencoder} and (b) a discrete latent `code', as first established in \citep[VQ-VAE]{10.5555/3295222.3295378}, and subsequently popularised by approaches like DALL-E~\citep{pmlr-v139-ramesh21a}.
+Where the CAE employs a global feature selector, we approximate a posterior distribution and where the VQ-VAE learns an arbitrary code, we learn one that directly corresponds the pixels in the image and is sufficiently expressive to capture image content---measured through reconstruction.
 Given the interpretation of our model as \emph{imputing} the remainder of the observation from the given pixel `codebook', we bring together the ideas of discrete representation learning and learning-to-learn stochastic processes (CNPs) into a single framework---the partial pixel specification variational autoencoder (\ppsvae, shown in~\cref{fig:hook}).

-Specifically, our contributions in this work are: \begin{compactitem} \item a framework (\ppsvae) that uses amortised variational inference to \emph{learn to predict} context points that a CNP can faithfully complete, \item ablation to identify the effect of learning to predict context points sequentially or independently, \item qualitative and quantitive evaluation over different image datasets---FashionMNIST \citep{xiao2017}, CIFAR10 \citep{Krizhevsky_2009_17719} and CelebA \citep{liu2015faceattributes}, \item showing that the context points learnt by the \ppsvae\ encode useful information in their pattern and values---evaluated through both qualitative observation and a classification-probe task, and \item demonstrating that the model learns to faithfully characterise the dataset by evaluating its ability to perform \emph{unconditional} generation---something that the VQ-VAE family of approaches needs additional training and fitting for. \end{compactitem}